 Personal Data from Users Who Are Financial Professionals

-Couplr uses an algorithm and machine learning to match potential clients and financial professionals based on a user’s answer to the survey questions asked by the Couplr web application during sign up.
+Couplr uses an algorithm to match potential clients and financial professionals based on a user’s answer to the survey questions asked by the Couplr web application during sign up.
 While responses to the survey questions alone may not request Personal Data, Couplr will retain the answers to the survey questions keyed to a specific user for the purposes of suggesting matches.

 IF YOU ARE CONCERNED ABOUT SHARING ANY OF THE ABOVE INFORMATION WITH COUPLR, DO NOT SIGN UP.
 SIGNING UP FOR A USER ACCOUNT WITH COUPLR SERVES AS YOUR EXPLICIT CONSENT TO SHARING THIS INFORMATION WITH THE COMPANY.